 Landscaping insurance provides protection against financial losses arising from third-party claims from bodily injury and property damage.
-Commercial property insurance and workers’ compensation can also be added to cover the equipment and other assets of the business and its employees.
-The cost of landscaping insurance is $400 to $600 per year for most small business owners.
+Business property insurance and workers’ compensation are additional policies that cover equipment and other assets of landscaping businesses and their employees.
+The annual cost of landscaping general liability insurance starts around $400 for most small business owners.

 The coverage types and total cost of lawn care insurance will depend upon many variables, including the size and location of the business, the number of employees, and the type of work that the business does.
 For a better idea of how to insure your landscaping business, get a free, no-obligation quote from the experts at Hiscox.

 National commercial insurance companies offer landscaping insurance for different types of landscaping businesses.
 Most of these policies fall under a contractor-type of business but, depending on the type of landscaping, different insurance providers have different appetites for the risk.
 The complexity of services such as moving land or trimming very large trees increase risk thus costs.

 |Hiscox||Lawn care maintenance companies including mowing, leaf blowing, and weeding|

 |The Hartford||Specialized coverage for arborists working on tree removal and pruning above 20 feet|

 |Progressive Commercial||Site preparation and hardscape installation of large boulders and rocks|